What is the difference between Neograft, Artas and FUE Hair Transplant?

 Which procedure will allow me to return to my regular activities sooner?

-Your recovery will be 7-10 days no matter which procedure you choose.
+Your recovery will be 7-10 days no matter which procedure you have.
 That is the amount of time that it takes for tissue to heal in the donor area and for the transplanted grafts to become completely stable in the recipient area.
 One thing to keep in mind if you are considering FUE transplant, NeoGraft transplant or an Artas transplant, is that the donor area needs to be shaved over a large area in order to harvest the follicular units.
 With FUT only the donor area that is going to be removed is shaved and then once removed the longer hair covers over the sutures.
 This allows patients to return to a more normal appearance more quickly.

 Important Additional Information